chili-chips-ba/openCologne/README.md

 [ ] Level III, Play 9

 ---
-[ ] Bonus#1, Play 10, WIP
+[ ] Bonus#1, Play 10, a number of extra examples is already checked-in.
+More are in the works

-We fell in love with what we were doing and, as hackers at heart, could not resist the temptation to keep designing for GateMate.
-Hence this additional output that was not originally planned for.
+We fell in love with what we were doing and, as makers at heart, could not resist the temptation to keep designing for GateMate.
+Hence this additional output that was not originally planned for, nor commissioned by NLnet.

 ---
-Please go into individual examples for additional detail, documenation and specific instructions.
+Please click on the folder with individual examples for additional detail, documenation and specific instructions.

-## Bonus#2, based on direct CologneChip input
+## Bonus#2 (from CologneChip direct input and needs)
-- Comps with Gowin, Lattice i Xilinx design flows:
+- Comps with Gowin, Lattice and Xilinx design flows:
     - overall execution speed
     - ease of use
     - straighforwardness (or not) of the work flow